BOLI INSURANCE – WHO BANKS CAN INSURE AND WHY

 Aside from providing consent, an employee must meet requirements as stated in the COLI BPA.
 The requirements include directors and highly compensated individuals.

-• Highly compensated typically means within the top 25%
+• Highly compensated typically means

-• Highly compensated within the meaning of 414(q) (without regard to paragraph (1)(B)(ii) thereof).
+• Highly compensated within the meaning of 414(q) (without regard to paragraph (1)(B)(ii) thereof)

-• Highly compensated within the meaning of 105(h)(5), except that ‘35 percent’ shall be substituted for ‘25 percent’ in subparagraph (C) thereof.
+• Highly compensated within the meaning of 105(h)(5), except that ‘35 percent’ shall be substituted for ‘25 percent’ in subparagraph (C) thereof

-COLI BPA also requires COLI/BOLI owners to maintain records necessary to prove the exemptions (e.g., that the insured employees met the definition of highly compensated employees, gave written consent, etc.)
+COLI BPA also requires COLI/BOLI owners to maintain records necessary to prove the exemptions (e.g., that the insured employees met the definition of highly compensated employees, gave written consent, etc.).

 Among many other requirements, OCC 2004-56 requires rigorous due diligence, including board approval, before BOLI can be purchased.
-Banks, along with consultants like MBSA, determine the insurable population and assiduously obtain and document all consent as part of a broad pre-purchase process.
+Banks, along with consultants like MBSA, determine the insurable population and obtain and document all consent as part of a broad pre-purchase process.

 Conclusion